hindu-comm/mail_stream_indology/2018/02/XeTeX_XeTeX_tec_file/03__Dominik_Wujastyk.md

 *Exactly* what I was looking for.
 Thank you David, for the pointer and for the work itself!
-​  I can't believe I didn't know about your work.​
+  I can't believe I didn't know about your work.

-​
-​B
+B
-​est, and thank you so much,
+est, and thank you so much,

-Dominik​
+Dominik
 <http://sas.ualberta.ca/>
-​​

 On 30 January 2018 at 16:38, David Jones <dmj at ams.org> wrote: